 Preface: On August 15, 2016, City Council approved a motion to call a bond election for November 8, 2016, for $53,980,000.
 Four propositions were initially discussed: 1) street and drainage facility improvements for $20 million); the construction of new municipal buildings for $5.9 million (City Hall/Civic Center and Police/Courts Building), 3) water line improvements, for $20.38 million and 4) sidewalk improvements for $4 million.

 However Council member Pollard proposed that Prop 4 for sidewalks be included in Prop 1, and that proposition be changed to 1) streets, drainage, and sidewalk improvements for $24 million, effectively removing the opportunity for Bellaire residents to approve funding for stand-alone sidewalks.
-Mayor Friedberg objected to this change.
+Mayor Friedberg objected to this change and moved to retain Prop 4.
+His motion was voted down 4 to 3, with Council members Pollard, Reed, McLaughlan, and Fife in favor of rolling the sidewalks into Prop 1.
 In addition, the $12.8 million Siemens no-bid contract was included in Prop 3, not listed as a separate proposition.

 Was this item, posted at the end of the August 20th City Council agenda, sufficient to warn residents that a big change in sidewalk width might occur?
 Does this description provide any reason to think we will end up with 5-foot sidewalks?